jmannall/RoomAcoustiCpp/docs/rac/model.md

 - $*$ denotes convolution.

 In arbitrary polyhedral rooms, each image source must be checked for valid intersections and then visibility to the listener.
+Each image source can be spatialised by applying a HRTF, or other panning technique based on the direction of arrival.

 Real rooms contain obstacles and edges that bend sound waves, producing diffraction.
 The Image Edge Model augments the image source approach by creating virtual **image edges**.